reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

 ## Chatbot Interaction
 Upon attempting to test the Llama 2 model's ability to provide factual and relevant responses to contextual query given by user, we can specify the real environment using `streamlit` library as chatbot UI.
 This library would ease our efforts in building chatbot application in just a matter of `pip install streamlit` and you're done.
 Now check out [their documentations](https://docs.streamlit.io/) to get along with it.

 I have provided the application script on [this file](app.py) in case you want to try it out immediately.
 It's all in pure Python and no front-end experiences required, simply just by using their magically simple API.
-As for the back-end process, I have also provided [dedicated file](utils.py) on this repository to integrate with Llama 2 model.
+As for the back-end process, I have also provided [dedicated file](utils.py) on this repository to integrate with Llama 2 model and Pinecone index database.
 You can directly run this command on command-line interface to have the chatbot application running locally.

 ```bash
 streamlit run app.py
 ```

+A few things you should consider in playing around with this application is that the Llama 2 model has default configuration that needs to reconfigure.
+For example, context length of Llama 2 model is set to 512 tokens which means the input token passed to the model must not exceed its maximum input context.
+This problem could be handled by altering the context length parameter to higher value such as 4096 tokens at maximum.
+You need to follow these steps in order to achieve this goal:
+1. Use your text editor to open `llamacpp.py` file that can be found inside `site-packages` of your virtual environment, specifically on `llms` folder of `langchain_community` library.
+2. Change the parameter of `n_ctx` in line 44 to another (4096 at maximum).

+    ```python
+    ...

+    n_ctx: int = Field(512, alias="n_ctx") # change context length here
+    """Token context window."""

+    ...
+    ```

+3. Then, save it.